Khenpo Tsultrim Gyamtso Rinpoche: Exile in India

 During the 1959 Tibetan uprising Rinpoche fled Tibet, leading a group of Buddhist nuns over the Himalayas to safety in Bhutan.
 He subsequently went to northern India, where he spent the next nine years at the Buxa Duar Tibetan Refugee Camp.
 Here he studied and mastered Buddhist scholarship and was awarded a Khenpo degree by the 16th Karmapa and the equivalent Geshe Lharampa degree by the 14th Dalai Lama.
 At the direction of the Karmapa, he subsequently settled in Bhutan, where he built a nunnery, retreat center, and school.

 Teaching activities

 Along with Khenchen Thrangu Rinpoche, Khenpo Rinpoche served as the principal teacher at the shedra (monastic college) at Rumtek Monastery, the seat of the Karmapa in exile.
 As such, he trained all of the major lineage holders of the Karma Kagyu lineage.
 He also taught extensively around the world.

-Rinpoche is also the principal teacher of the Dzogchen Ponlop Rinpoche, and is very close to his Nalandabodhi organization.
-He also teaches extensively in the Shambhala Buddhist community.
-Rinpoche is also a primary teacher of Lama Shenpen Hookham, Rigdzin Shikpo Rinpoche and Lama Tashi Lhamo.
+Rinpoche was also the principal teacher of the Dzogchen Ponlop Rinpoche, and was very close to his Nalandabodhi organization.
+He also taught extensively in the Shambhala Buddhist community.
+Rinpoche was also a primary teacher of Lama Shenpen Hookham, Rigdzin Shikpo Rinpoche and Lama Tashi Lhamo.